SgmAstro/python-tutorial/README.md

 I am continuing to build upon the guide to astropy given that it is highly useful to my work in astrophysics, and I have in the past struggled to find good tutorials for this.
-In addition to this, I am also planning to build a tutorial to scipy in the future.
+In addition to this, I am also planning to expand my tutorial to scipy in the future.